-"(I) providing services to individuals, families, or communities, either directly or through referral, that are aimed at preventing the occurrence of child abuse and neglect; and
+"(I) providing services to individuals, families, or communities, either directly or through referral, that are aimed at preventing the occurrence of child abuse and neglect; and els under section 426.

-(J) establishing and responding to citizen review panels under section 426.
+'(J) establishing and responding to citizen review pan-

 "(2) CERTIFICATION OF STATE LAW REQUIRING THE REPORT-ING OF CHILD ABUSE AND NEGLECT.-A certification that the State has in effect laws that require public officials and other professionals to report, in good faith, actual or suspected instances of child abuse or neglect.